Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 Both P17 and P21 were under-aged when they committed the harm.
 Facilitator P5, who works in a middle school, noted that the resistance P17 and P21 expressed is common in offline practices.
-The end goal of restorative justice is not to punish offenders, but to help them take accountability of their actions and change future behavior.
+P5 argued that the end goal of restorative justice is not to punish offenders but to help them take accountability for their actions and change future behavior.
 The pre-conference is a chance for facilitators to introduce restorative justice and talk about how it may benefit the offender.
-She noted that in school settings, the support for restorative justice from community members, including parents and teachers, encourages the teenagers to be more open to the process: \begin{quote}\textit{ \textit{``There's parents' support [\ldots and] there's so much research around how restorative justice works in a school and is incredibly beneficial for the students, it's an incredible healing process for the entire school community that a lot of [school staff] are willing to buy in.''
+In school settings, P5 noted that the support for restorative justice from community members, including parents and teachers, encourages teenagers to be more open to the process: \begin{quote}\textit{ \textit{``There's parents' support [\ldots and] there's so much research around how restorative justice works in a school and is incredibly beneficial for the students; it's an incredible healing process for the entire school community that a lot of [school staff] are willing to buy in.''
 (P5) } }\end{quote}